 If the current version should be upgraded, the Operator updates the Custom Resource to reflect the new image paths and carries on sequential Pods deletion, allowing StatefulSet to redeploy the cluster Pods with the new image.
-You can configure Percona Server for MongoDB upgrade via the https://cryaml.configuration.pdf.
+You can configure Percona Server for MongoDB upgrade via the <a href="https://december.org/

-- 1. Make sure that spec.updateStrategy option is set to SmartUpdate . - 2.
+- 1. Make sure that spec.updateStrategy option is set to SmartUpdate. - 2.
 Change spec.crVersion option to match the version of the Custom Resource Definition upgrade you have done while upgrading the Operator: